Polishko/Polishko/README.md

 ### Hi, I am Niya! 👋 My friends also call me Nalan.

-✨ I'm a Localization Professional with an academic background in Environmental Science and Engineering.
+✨ I recently started an exciting career as a Junior Software Engineer, following an academic background in Environmental Science and Engineering and experience as a localization professional.

-I was inspired to pursue a long-time dream of learning programming.
-It has since become a dream come true, and I’ve been enjoying every moment!
+Inspired by a long-time dream of learning programming, I made the leap and it has truly become a dream come true.
+I've been enjoying every moment!

-I’ve completed the Software Engineering – Python learning path at SoftUni.
+I completed the Software Engineering - Python learning path at SoftUni, as well as EPAM's Front-End Fundamentals and Specialization Training programs, before embarking on my new path.

-Currently, I’m deepening my Front-End skills, with a focus on JavaScript, React, and TypeScript.
+Currently, I'm deepening my Front-End skills, focusing on JavaScript, TypeScript, React, and Angular.

-I’m passionate about building responsive web applications and writing clean, maintainable code.
+I'm passionate about building responsive web applications and writing clean, maintainable code.

-I enjoy understanding how things work under the hood — from programming fundamentals to real-world project structure.
+I enjoy understanding how things work under the hood—from programming fundamentals to real-world project structure.

 🧰 Languages and Tools:
-JavaScript, HTML/CSS, PostgreSQL, React, Git, Python
+JavaScript, HTML/CSS, PostgreSQL, React, Angular, Git, Python

 📚 My Portfolio: https://polishko.github.io/portfolio/